IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

 Introduction
 ============

-Dataverse APIs allow users to accomplish many tasks such as...
+Dataverse Platform APIs allow users to accomplish many tasks such as...

 - creating datasets
 - uploading files
 - publishing datasets
 - and much, much more

-... all without using the Dataverse web interface.
+... all without using the Dataverse installation's web interface.

-APIs open the door for integrations between Dataverse and other software.
+APIs open the door for integrations between the Dataverse Platform and other software.
 For a list, see the :doc:`/admin/integrations` section of the Admin Guide.

 .. contents:: |toctitle|
     :local: